Kerenyambura/Healthcare-Data-Analysis-Project/README.md

 - 45–54
 - 55+

-Most elderly patients (55+) were women, with abnormal results and a preference for elective procedures.
+Most elderly patients (55+) were women, with abnormal results and a preference for elective admissions.

 ---